samfinard/Final-Project/readme.md

 Check Lyrics of uniqueSongs_lyrics_processed.csv

-1. 2914 songs total - lyrics should be scanned over and briefly checked
+1. 2914 songs total - lyrics should be scanned over and checked

 To check if a song is valid
   - lyrics are in the correct language